nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of contacts
+* has a need to manage a significant amount of data
-* prefer desktop apps over other types
+  * this can be in the form of patients and staff, and tracking personnel assignment in wards
+* uses desktop/PC apps as a standard at the workplace
-* can type fast
+* can type fast and are comfortable with CLI
-* prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+  * not necessarily a prerequisite to use the app
+  * users that are required to use the app on a daily basis will become familiar with commands and CLI quickly
+* has limited space for the PC
+  * mobile workstations used in hospitals have limited space and can be decluttered by removing need for a mouse
+* has a need to have access to both fine-grained detail and the big picture in the facility

+**Value proposition**: Manage patient and staff data more efficiently than GUI app, given constraints on workstation space.
+This app has a higher skill cap than GUI apps, but is more rewarding as users familiar with the system can work faster and eliminate the need for an unwieldly mouse that they have no space for.

 ### User stories